kokerinks/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case 4: Delete points for a member**
+**Use case 4: Redeem points for a member**

 **MSS**

-1. User requests to delete "x" number of points for a member by typing the command subpoints
+1. User requests to delete "x" number of points for a member by typing the command `redeempts`
-2. SweetRewards shows "x" points deleted for member
+2. SweetRewards shows "x" points redeemed for member
-3. User can view the number of points left for member
+3. User can see that the member has "x" lesser points

     Use case ends.

 **Extensions**

 * 2a.
-The current number of points is zero
+The current number of points is less than "x"

     * 2a1.
 SweetRewards shows an error message.